Art Data Interactive: Initial ventures (1993–94)

 Art Data Interactive was founded by CEO Randy Scott in 1993, and incorporated on 14 November 1994.
 Scott had acted as Vice President of Sales at ABC International, a distributor of video games, and raised capital for his own development company.
 According to Rebecca Heineman, Scott raised most of his initial funding of $100,000 from friends and members of his local church.
 The headquarters of the company were established in Simi Valley.

-Art Data Interactive's first venture was to assist in funding for the production of the 1994 game Rise of the Robots, earning distribution and promotional rights to the 1995 port of the game for the 3DO Interactive Multiplayer.
+Art Data Interactive's first venture was to assist in funding for the production of the 1994 game Rise of the Robots, earning distribution and promotional rights to the 1995 port of the game for the 3DO console.
 Because Art Data Interactive secured distribution rights for copies for an existing game, sold through their channels, they were not credited as the publisher for the game.
 In 1995, Art Data Interactive published Nick Faldo's Championship Golf Challenge for MS-DOS.
 Similar to Rise of the Robots, the game was a redistributed version of an existing 1992 golfing video game Nick Faldo's Championship Golf, previously released for Amiga, Amiga CD32, Commodore 64, and MS-DOS by Grandslam Entertainment.
 The game was advertised as featuring "eight computer opponents, several 18-hole courses and a comprehensive coach section featuring Nick Faldo himself".